 For instructions, forms, and additional information, please use the links on the right side of this page.

-For free tools that allow persons with visual disabilities to read documents in Adobe Acrobat PDF format, please visit http://www.adobe.com/enterprise/accessibility/main.html.
+Free tools that allow persons with visual disabilities to read documents in Adobe Acrobat PDF format, can be found at: http://www.adobe.com/accessibility/products/reader.html.
 These tools convert PDF documents into either HTML or ASCII text that can then be read by many screen-reading programs.